Dzungar Khanate: Galdan Tseren (1727–1745)

-Tsewang Rabtan died suddenly in 1727 and was succeeded by his son Galdan Tseren.
-Galdan Tseren drove out his half-brother Lobszangshunu.
-He continued the war against the Kazakhs and the Kalkha Mongols.
-In retaliation against attacks against his Khalkha subjects, the Yongzheng Emperor of the Qing dynasty sent an invasion force of 10,000, which the Dzungars defeated near the Khoton Lake.
-The next year however, the Dzungars suffered a defeat against the Khalkhas near Erdene Zuu Monastery.
+Tsewang Rabtan died suddenly in 1727 and was succeeded by his son Galdan Tseren, by killing his half-brother Lobsangsür.
+He continued the war against the Kazakhs and the Khalkha Mongols.
+In retaliation against attacks against his Khalkha subjects, the Yongzheng Emperor of the Qing dynasty sent an invasion force of 10,000 in the early 1730s, which the Dzungars defeated near the Khoton Lake.
+The next year, however, the Dzungars suffered a defeat against the Khalkhas near Erdene Zuu Monastery.
 In 1731, the Dzungars attacked Turpan, which had previously defected to the Qing dynasty.
-Amin Khoja led the people of Turpan in a retreat into Gansu where they settled in Guazhou.
+Amin Khoja led the people of Turpan in a retreat into Gansu, where they settled in Guazhou.
+In 1735, the Dzungars concluded a peace treaty with the Qing and subsequently attacked the Senior Jüz (a Kazakh horde).
 In 1739, Galdan Tseren agreed to the boundary between Khalkha and Dzungar territory.

+Galdan Tseren sent a message seeking to conclude a military alliance against the Manchus and to reconcile with the Northern Yuan Mongols.

+"We had originally lived in one place, being very amicable towards each other.
+Because Galdan Boshugtu Khan was not on good terms with you all, we lived scattered.
+Later, you all submitted to the Middle Kingdom (China), rendering service and paying tribute, which is deeply regrettable.
+You all are the descendants of Chinggis Khan, and are not people’s subordinates.
+Why not move your pastoral nomadic [activities] to the Altai again, join us to live in one place, and enjoy peace and happiness together, so that the former friendship may be reinstated ?
+If war occurs, we shall join forces to resist."